Kyoto's 5 Most Spectacular Traditional Matsuri in 2024!

 sena kanda

 I'm Sena, a director of Magical Trip.
-I'm living in Shibuya and love the ambience of Japanese Izakaya and Kissaten there.
-I always spend time there, so I know very much about them in Tokyo!
-Check out!
+I'm living in Shibuya and love the ambience of Japanese Izakaya and Kissaten.
+I always spend time there, so ask me about them!